caokai1073/UnionCom/README.md

 The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 34 and 27.

-## ap2g&NF54
+## AP&NF
 `python3 main.py --isRealData 1 --epoch_pd 150000 --delay 100000`

-ap2g_NF54: The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 5081 and 5308.
+The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 5081 and 5308.